Owenzbs/API_USERS/README.md

 and then u can check it by Postman or REST Framework

--urls:
+- urls:
-   -/api/users POST
+   - /api/users POST
-   -/api/login POST
+   - /api/login POST
-   -/api/users/id POST
+   - /api/users/id POST
-   -/api/users/id GET
+   - /api/users/id GET